 The following sample performance improvement plan form can be downloaded and customized for your specific use.
 The template is compatible with Google Docs and Word Online.

 Performance in need of improvement: (List the goals and activities the employee will initiate to improve performance.
 Include skill development and changes needed to meet work performance expectations.)

-The targeted date for improvement.
+The target date for improvement:

-Expected results: list measurements, where possible.
+Expected results: (List measurements where possible.)

-Dates to review progress by the employee and supervisor.
+Dates to review progress by the employee and supervisor:

-Progress at review dates.
+Progress at review dates:

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
-The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
-Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
+This site is read by a worldwide audience and employment laws and regulations vary from state to state and country to country.
+Please seek legal assistance or assistance from the state, federal, or international governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.